 The Kearney Lake trail is a wide, linear, worn natural path which follows along the shore of Kearney Lake.
 It takes about 45mins to go to the end and back (about 2km total).

 There is a more extensive 40-acre trail system that loops through the backwoods, and around smaller, remote lakes.
 Hobson’s Lake, Charlies Lake, Ash Lake, and Fox Lake can all be accessed by the backcountry trail system.
 These trails take substantially longer than the trail that follows along Kearney Lake and requires planning and preparation.

 The trailhead is well marked, at the parking lot near the Aquatic Club.
 And if you’d like to stick to the easier Kearney Lake trail it’s pretty tough to get lost as long as you stay near the lake.

 Whether it’s a swim in the lifeguard monitored beach, a paddle on Kearney Lake, or a hiking adventure through the un-spoiled backwoods, Kearney Lake has a lot to offer, and plans are in the works to make everything even better and more accessible to all.

 Support HalifaxTrails.ca so I can continue updating and adding more free guides like this.

-Purchase Kearney Lake Trails GPS map files here.
+Purchase my Kearney Lake Trails GPS map files here.